-If you think your car is experiencing suspension issues, our mechanic shows you what bad ball joint looks like in the video below.
+If you think your car is experiencing suspension issues, our mechanic shows you what a bad ball joint looks like in the video below.
 The car he’s working on had just failed a Massachusetts state inspection because it had loose, worn ball joints.
 Watch now:

-How To Diagnose a Loose or Worn Ball Joint
+How to Diagnose a Loose or Worn Ball Joint

 Ball joints or rubber control arm bushings are mounted to a vehicle’s control arms, and allow control arms to smoothly rotate up and down.
 You can read more about control arms in our Control Arms 101 article.

-Bad ball joint symptoms can include the following:
+Faulty ball joint symptoms can include the following:

 - Unexpected steering & suspension movements when driving